Amitha353/NATURAL-LANGUAGE-PROCESSING/README.md

 b.
 Compute significance score for each word
 c.
 Pick the top most significant sentences

 II.
-Machine Learning based approach:
+Machine Learning based approach
 a.
 Feature extraction using bag of words model
 b. k-means clustering - to identify topic/themes
 c.
 K-nearest neighbors model for classifying text into topics/themes.